grailbio/rules_r/README.md

 provided or system default R library.
 Run the target with --help for usage information.

+This rule also creates an invisible {name}.tar target which outputs the R library as a tar file; mainly for use with the Docker rules.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>
     <col class="col-param" />